Thundernerd/Unity3D-PackageManagerInjectionHelper/README.md

 Therefore I encourage people to submit issues whenever they find incompatibilities with a specific version, allowing me to generate a new set of classes for that specific version of Unity.

 ## Support
-**Package Manager UI Injection Helper ** is a small and open-source utility that I hope helps other people.
+**Package Manager Injection Helper ** is a small and open-source utility that I hope helps other people.
 It is by no means necessary but if you feel generous you can support me by donating.

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J3J11GEYY)